-2.30 Segment information
+2.31 Segment information

 A segment is a distinguishable component of Rabobank that engages in providing products or services and is subject to risks and returns that are different from those of other segments.
-The business segments Rabobank uses in its reporting are defined from a management viewpoint.
-This means they are the segments that are reviewed as part of Rabobank's strategic management and for the purpose of making business decisions, and have different risks and returns.
+A segment in which most of the revenue is generated by sales to external clients, and the revenue, profit or assets account for 10% or more of all segments in aggregate is reported separately.
 Rabobank's primary segment reporting format is by business segment; the secondary format is by geographical segment.